regen-network/cosmos-modules/incubator/group/README.md

 There are four choices to choose while voting - yes, no, abstain and veto.
 Not all decision policies will support them.
 Votes can contain an optional comment.
+During the voting window, accounts that have already voted may change their vote.
+In the current implementation, the voting window begins as soon as a proposal is submitted.

 ## Executing Proposals